Franco-Diaz-Licham/BattleshipLiteApp/README.md

-Battlesgip Lite Application is a console desktop application that allows users to enter their name, their ship's positions and play battleship until there is a winner.
+Battleship Lite Application is a .NET Framework 4.7.2 console desktop application that allows users to enter their name, their ship's positions and play battleship until there is a winner.
-The application was built in .NET Framework 4.7.2

 Here are some spanshots of the game: